Cranberry Rosé Spritz

 Bitter and bubbly, this is the perfect holiday cocktail.

 Cranberries are often relegated to their sauce form at the Thanksgiving table.
-Now thanks to Chef Kevin Scharpf at Brazen Open Kitchen in Dubuque, IA, they can have a place of honor, this time in a Coupe Glass.
-While spritzes are often warm-weather drinks, Chef Scharpf makes a cranberry syrup infused with juniper, rosemary, and lemon to amp up the wintery flavors.
+Now thanks to Chef Kevin Scharpf at Brazen Open Kitchen in Dubuque, IA, they can have a place of honor.
+While spritzes are often warm-weather drinks, Chef Scharpf makes a cranberry syrup infused with juniper, rosemary, and lemon to amp up the wintery flavors as part of our 1st Annual Thanksgiving Menu.
 Prosecco rosé makes for a rosy colored drink that’s pleasantly bittersweet from the addition of Amaro.

 Chef Scharpf helpfully includes measurements for one drink or six, so you can easily adjust this recipe depending on the number of guests you’re serving.